3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 4. Select --all sites-- in `work with` pulldown
 5. Select the node
 6. Install software
-7. Restart Knime
+7. Restart KNIME

 ${symbol_pound} Usage

-1. Create a new Knime workflow.
+1. Create a new KNIME workflow.
 2. Find node in Node navigator panel.
 3. Drag node to workflow canvas.